KristinHenry/vis.social/README.md

 		* if you're not sure, use a CW as a 'Wrapper' or 'Headline', and let folks decide if they want to read your off-topic posts on the Local timeline.

 * Unlisted posts
+	* You can set the privacy level of your posts, but clicking on the 'globe' icon in the post interface.
+This will bring up a menu of options:
+		* **Public**: it shows up in the Local timeline, and is fully public.
+		* **Unlisted**: doesn not show up in the Local timeline.
+		* **Followers only**: only your followers will see this.
+		* **Mentioned only**: This is the equivalent to a DM on other platforms.
+They are not visible to anyone except the accounts mentioned.
+Moderators will not see these, unless someone mention reports it to the moderation team.
+Note: If you recieve an abusive mention, please report it, so that we can help keep vis.social a safer place.

 * Instance Rules
+	* Every Mastodon instance/community has their own set of rules.
+	* Please review our community Rules: https://vis.social/about

 * Boosting
+	* Boosting is how Mastodon supports sharing posts.
+	* Your followers will be able to see your boosts, if they haven't set their client to filter out boosts.

 * Starring
+	* Unlike other platforms, starring has no impact on how often a post appears on anyone's timeline.
+There is no algorithm to manipulate.
+	* Starring is a lovely little note...when you don't have the words...to just say to the author "hey!
+I liked this!"